 In Jeremiah’s closing remarks, he noted the challenges associated with international development, recognizing that it sometimes might feel that the problems facing vulnerable communities around the world are not improving.
 But, he cautioned the standing room only crowd to not give up as progress is, in fact, being achieved, and he sees it every day.
 He shared that there was a major drought in Kenya in 2011 that affected more than 5 million people, and now today, another drought of similar magnitude is emerging, but this time it’s anticipated that less than 2.7 million will be impacted.
 While this number remains still too large, it does highlight the value of improved programming that is building families resilience to these droughts over time, including efforts that link various sectors such as WASH, food security, and nutrition.

 As the international community looks to achieve its global goal of ending hunger and providing access to safe affordable drinking water for all by 2030, consider joining these efforts alongside of World Vision and our partners by writing or emailing your elected officials and ask them to support the international affairs budget that funds vital efforts like the Kenya RAPID program.
-Or partner with the work of World Vision through direct donations or registering for the Global 6K.

 Photo: Margaret Sidi Daniel, 45, stands in the field near her home where she and her family grow cassava, papaya, tamarind, and mango.
 Their community in Kilifi County, Kenya benefit from a borehole, pipeline and water kiosk system World Vision installed in 2013.
 Getting access to clean water closely after years of traveling far for unsafe water was a burden lifted, Margaret said. © 2016 World Vision/ photo by Chris Huber